Bhagwant Mann: Convener of AAP Punjab

 In 2017, Mann was appointed the convener of AAP Punjab.
 In 2018 he resigned from the convener post after Arvind Kejriwal tendered an unconditional apology to Bikram Singh Majithia over Kejriwal's allegations about Majithia's involvement in the drug mafia case.
 He contested the 2017 Punjab Legislative Assembly election, from Jalalabad against Sukhbir Singh Badal and Ravneet Singh Bittu.
 He lost the elections to Badal by 18,500 votes.

 In January 2019, Mann was appointed the convener of AAP Punjab for a second time.
 His political rivals had in past criticized him over alcohol use.
 Mann has denied these allegations.
 In 2019, during a party rally in Barnala, Mann announced that he had denounced alcohol and swore never to touch it again.

-In June 2021, MLA and deputy leader of the opposition in Punjab assembly, Saravjit Kaur Manuke held a hunger strike along with AAP activists to protest against the inaction of the Punjab government in the payment of post-matric scholarship amount of Dalit students.
-Mann said that the protest by AAP members had forced the Punjab government then led by CM Amarinder Singh to release the funds amounting to 200 crores as a 40% share of the amount that the Punjab government had to pay.

 Member of Parliament

 First term (2014–2019)

 In May 2014, he was elected to the 16th Lok Sabha from Sangrur Lok Sabha constituency after defeating Sukhdev Singh Dhindsa from Shiromani Akali Dal.
-He got 533,237 total votes and won election with a margin of 211,721 votes.
+He received 533,237 total votes and won the election with a margin of 211,721 votes.